Nonparametric Causal Decomposition of Group Disparities: Introduction

 \section{Introduction}

 Social and health scientists often seek to decompose an outcome disparity between groups in terms of the contributions of an intermediate treatment variable.
 For example, how much, and in what ways, do racial differences in medical care contribute to racial disparities in health \citep{howe_african_2014}?
 How does childbearing contribute to the gender wage gap \citep{cha_is_2023}?
-And what are the roles of education in the association between parent and child social class (social mobility) \citep{ishida_class_1995}?
-The common structure of these questions is that they seek to quantify the mechanisms by which a treatment variable \emph{causally} explains an observed, \emph{descriptive} group disparity.
+And what are the roles of education in the association between parents' and their children's social class (social mobility) \citep{ishida_class_1995}?
+The common structure of these questions is that they seek to quantify the mechanisms by which a treatment variable \emph{causally} explains an observed \emph{descriptive} group disparity.

 Prior research has addressed such questions using three approaches, none of which is fully appropriate for the task of causally decomposing descriptive disparities.
 First, popular Kitagawa-Blinder-Oaxaca (KBO) decompositions \citep{kitagawa_components_1955, blinder_wage_1973, oaxaca_male-female_1973} are defined in terms of parametric regression coefficients and do not answer any causal question by design (\citeauthor{fortin_decomposition_2011}, \citeyear{fortin_decomposition_2011}, p.13; \citeauthor{lundberg_what_2021}, \citeyear{lundberg_what_2021}, p.542).
 Second, causal mediation analysis (CMA) \citep{vanderweele_explanation_2015}, though formulated in causal terms, decomposes the causal effects of group membership rather than observed group disparities.
-Third, the recently developed random-equalization decomposition \citep{vanderweele_causal_2014, jackson_decomposition_2018, jackson_meaningful_2021, lundberg_gap-closing_2022}, conflates distinct disparity-generating mechanisms, which limits its interpretability and usefulness for policy analysis.
-Importantly, all three prior approaches neglect that disparities in outcomes can in part be explained by group-differential selection of individuals into treatment as a function of their treatment effects.
+Third, recently developed random-equalization decompositions \citep{vanderweele_causal_2014, jackson_decomposition_2018, jackson_meaningful_2021, lundberg_gap-closing_2024} conflate distinct disparity-generating mechanisms, which limits their interpretability, explanatory power, and usefulness for policy analysis.
+Importantly, all prior approaches neglect that outcome disparities can in part be explained by group-differential selection of individuals into treatment as a function of their individual treatment effects.